-Kyocera TCL Solar will build and operate the solar installation while Century Tokyo Leasing will provide the required financing.
-Kyocera Group will be responsible for supply of solar modules and related equipment, as well as construction, operation and maintenance.
+Kyocera TCL Solar will build and operate the solar installation.
+Century Tokyo Leasing will provide the required financing.
+Kyocera Group will be responsible for the supply of solar modules and related equipment, as well as construction, operation and maintenance.

 The floating platforms for the solar modules will be supplied by Ciel et Terre, who will also provide technical input for installing the systems on water.

 Marketing commentary on Kyocera TCL Solar

 As well as manufacturing ground-mount systems and rooftop systems, Kyocera TCL Solar has started developing floating solar power generation systems aimed at Japan’s abundant water surfaces.

 Kyocera Solar began the construction of two solar floating plants with a combined capacity of 2.9MW at Nishihira Pond and Higashihira Pond in Kato City, Hyogo Prefecture, Japan, in September 2014.

 The company aims to develop floating solar installations with a total capacity of 60MW by the end of March 2015.